qiuxintao101/cobra/docs/detail.rst

   Logical. true or false.
 Default true.
 Is the data paired-end?
 If single-end, set to false.

 Details
-  Both paired-end and single-end data can be run with *diffTF*.
+  Both paired-end and single-end data can be run with *CoBRA*.

 SECTION ``peaks``